Skip to main content

 Zones

-Zones are defined areas within a building that can help find the location on site where work needs to be carried out.
-You can group zones into plots or rooms.
-For example, zones are only available when drawings are enabled on a project.
+Zones are defined areas within a building that can help Operatives find locations on site, where work needs to be carried out.
+Zones are only available when drawings are enabled on a project.

 Did this answer your question?